 AMENDMENTS

-The Articles of and/or these By-Laws may be altered, amended, or repealed or new Articles or By-Laws adopted as hereby set forth.
+The Articles of Incorporation and/or these By-Laws may be altered, amended, or repealed or new Articles or By-Laws adopted as hereby set forth.
 Such alteration, amendment, repeal or new Articles and/or By-Laws may be proposed by the Board to the general membership.
-Before a membership vote on such change may be called for, it must be placed on an announced agenda and such change must be published in newsletter at least two weeks prior to the meeting at which the vote will be taken.
+Before a general membership vote on such change may be called for, it must be placed on an announced agenda and such change must be published in a newsletter, website, email and/or at the location where meetings are hosted at least two weeks prior to the meeting at which the vote will be taken.

 ARTICLE VII